felixflash/Ecommerce-FrontEnd/README.md

+                           READ FIRST

 Prerequisites : FontAwesome , Bootstrap , React and some components along with firebase.

-make sure you run <em>npm install</em> to install all these dependencies for this project to run
+Make sure you run     <em>npm install</em>    to install all these dependencies for this project to run.

+Use     <em>npm start </em>  to run

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).